 Last time I wrote on the book Years With Frank Lloyd Wright: Apprentice to Genius by former Wright apprentice, Edgar Tafel.
-I said I’d write more about other books by apprentices in the Taliesin Fellowship this week.
+This week I’m writing about more books by Taliesin Fellowship apprentices.

 If you need to remember what the Taliesin Fellowship is, click here

 Amin came from Egypt to join the Fellowship in 1951 and remained until 1978.
-The book provides insight into Wright and gives a unique portrait of his wife, Olgivanna (known as Mrs. Wright to many who knew her).
+Amin gives a unique view about Frank Lloyd Wright, and his wife, Olgivanna.

 Working with Frank Lloyd Wright: What it was Like, by Curtis Besinger